-In Arizona, the default quorum rule for nonprofit corporations is a majority (51%) of the board of directors; however, the board can set the quorum as low as one-third of the directors then in office.
-For clarity, the bylaws should define the quorum required for meetings of the directors.
+In Arizona, the default rule for nonprofit corporations is a majority (51%) of the board of directors; however, the board can set the meeting threshold as low as one-third of the directors then in office.
+For clarity, the bylaws should define the number of board members required for meetings of the directors.
 If the bylaws are silent as to quorum, then the board must look to the Arizona statutes.
 The Arizona statutes provide that the requisite quorum is a majority, or fifty-one percent, of the directors.

 Black’s Law Dictionary (9th ed.
 2009), quorum.